yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <img src="img/callByReference.png" alt="callByReference" title="callByReference" width="60%">
 </p>

-> - When you declare variable a as an array, object or function, it will has own memory location and store it's own value in it, then assign b equal to a, b ```WILL NOT``` has an own memory location, a and b will has same memory location, b's value ```WILL CHANGE``` when a's value changes.
+> - When you declare a non-primitive(objects) type(array, object, function, date, regx) variable a, it will has own memory location and store it's own value in it, then assign b equal to a, b ```WILL NOT``` has an own memory location, a and b will has same memory location, b's value ```WILL CHANGE``` when a's value changes.

 > - Example : https://jsfiddle.net/yschen25/ov3rq5me
 <br/><br/>